 “There are many accounts of people who experienced [an] emerging new dimension of consciousness as a result of tragic loss at some point in their lives.
 Some lost all of their possessions, others their children or spouse, their social position, reputation, or physical abilities.
 In some cases, through disaster or war, they lost all of these simultaneously and found themselves with ‘nothing.’
 We may call this a limit-situation.
 Whatever they had identified with, whatever gave them their sense of self, had been taken away.”

-To paraphrase Tolle, I realized that we, as gay men who had been Mormon fathers, lost – whether literally or metaphorically, whether we surrendered it or it was taken from us – much of what we once were and found ourselves with “nothing.”
+To paraphrase Tolle, I realized that many of us, as gay men who had been Mormon fathers, lost – whether literally or metaphorically, whether we surrendered it or it was taken from us – much of what we once were and found ourselves with “nothing.”
 Whatever we had identified with, whatever gave us our sense of self, had been taken away or simply left behind.

 When I read what Tolle had written, what occurred to me is that I had identified with - in Tolle-ian language - the “forms” of Mormon fatherhood and with the Mormon heterosexual priesthood idyll.
 “Ego,” writes Tolle, “is always identification with form, seeking yourself and thereby losing yourself in some form.
 Forms are not just material objects and physical bodies.
 More fundamental than the external forms—things and bodies—are the thought forms that continuously arise in the field of consciousness."